BEFORE THE BOARD OF PUBLIC EDUCATION

 OF THE STATE OF MONTANA

-In the matter of the amendment of ARM 10.57.421 pertaining to teacher licensure
+In the matter of the amendment of ARM 10.54.1010 pertaining to deadlines for applications and annual reports

 TO: All Concerned Persons